Logo

 4. Exit Interview Survey

-Several reasons can make an employee quit or leave their once-loved job from personal conflicts with management or employees, financial or extra benefits, lack of opportunity advancement to another job, or work environment unrelated reasons.
-An exit interview survey helps understand why employees have chosen to leave the company.
+Several reasons can make an employee quit or leave their once-loved job, such as personal conflicts with management or employees, financial or extra benefits, lack of opportunity advancement to another job, or unrelated work environment reasons.
+An exit interview survey helps understand why employees leave the company.

 Employers can ask exit interview survey questions like: